lajello/tendimensions/README.md

 If you use our code in your project, please cite our research papers:
 - <b>[CITATION]</b> M. Choi, L.M.
 Aiello, K.Z.
 Varga, D. Quercia "Ten Social Dimensions of Conversations and Relationships".
 The Web Conference, 2020
-- <b>[CITATION]</b> S. Deri, J. Rappaz, L. M. Aiello, D. Quercia "Coloring in the Links: Capturing Social Ties As They Are Perceived".
+- <b>[CITATION]</b> S. Deri, J. Rappaz, L.M.
+Aiello, D. Quercia "Coloring in the Links: Capturing Social Ties As They Are Perceived".
 ACM CSCW, 2018

 <h3>Setup</h3>